Peter Tatchell polarises opinion like no other human rights activist. TQ curators, Stephanie Farnsworth and Lee Williscroft-Ferris DISCUSS.

 One of the biggest problems the LGBTQ+ community faces is that we casually forget it is supposed to be about the community, and not about egos.
 We need an intersectional approach which considers the needs of others and is led by oppressed people and not charismatic men who have a record of attacking those who challenge their privilege.

-AGAINST – Lee Williscroft-Ferris
+DISAGREE – Lee Williscroft-Ferris

 I don’t idolise Peter Tatchell as such.
 I think he’s fallible, like the rest of us.
 I do, however, recognise the immense contribution he has made to advancing LGBTQ+ rights and indeed human rights in general.